66th AGM Information & Candidate Competencies

 Please join your staff and board of directors as we present the 2016 annual review and answer your questions.

-Following the business portion of the meeting you are encouraged to stay and continue the dialogue with your Credit Union peers.
+Following the business portion of the meeting you are encouraged to stay for a short reception and continue the dialogue with your Credit Union peers.

 Tuesday, May 2, 2017